 D2.
 Standing Calf Raise: 2 x 12-15 @ 2010, 30s

-Of course, there’ll be days when energy levels are low and exercise may be quite a struggle.
-Use the neck rule to determine whether you should train or not, and feel free to reduce the number of sets that you perform.
+Some days, energy levels will be lower, and training may feel like a struggle.
+Use the neck rule to determine whether you should train or not: Should You Train When You’re Sick?
+If necessary, reduce the number of sets or modify exercises.

-The most important rule you should follow when it comes to strength training during pregnancy is this: Listen to your body!
-It’s your best guide and it will tell you what you should and should not do.
+The most important rule of strength training during pregnancy is simple: Listen to your body!
+It’s your best guide and will tell you what you should and shouldn’t do.